 Risk Factors, Symptoms and Prevention

-According to the Centers for Disease Control and Prevention, heart disease is the leading cause of death among most American adults, regardless of sex, race, or ethnicity, killing more than 610,000 each year.
+According to the CDC, heart disease is the leading cause of death among most American adults, regardless of sex, race, or ethnicity, killing more than 630,000 each year.
 That’s one in every four deaths.
-Don’t risk becoming another statistic; find out if you are at risk.
+Don’t risk becoming another statistic.
+Find out if you are at risk.

 The risk factors for heart disease.